cockroachdb/cockroach-operator/DEVELOPER.md

 Just a quick recap of above.
 Please install the following.

-1. Bazel
+1. Bazel (do not install 4.0.x)
+2. realpath
-1. Python - TODO version
+4. Python - TODO version
-1. Container Engine
+5. Container Engine
-1. kubectl
+6. kubectl

 If you are not running the e2e tests or the Kubernetes targets you not need the last two.
 But you probably have them anyways.